chicken-projects/sharpmail/README.md

 # SharpMail

-SharpMail is an email client developed from Scratch by two developers.
-This aims to be lightweight and suit to your electronic mail needs.
+SharpMail is an email client developed from scratch by Kaverian and Chicken.

+This client aims to be lightweight and suit to your electronic mail needs.